Siri, I’m Getting Pulled Over…Can You Legally Record a Traffic Stop?

 At that moment, I didn't ask.
 I did hear Siri respond to the command.
 After the officer was finished handing my friend a sizable citation and he finished huffing and puffing about it, I decided to ask.

 This is a pretty incredible app.
-My friend also informed me that this iPhone app is free and you can set it up using your I Phone's Shortcuts app.
+My friend also informed me that this iPhone app is free and you can set it up using your I IPhone's Shortcuts app.
 After I got home, I did a little digging.
-This app was developed by Arizona resident Robert Petersen to assist drivers during traffic stops.
+Arizona resident Robert Petersen developed this app to assist drivers during traffic stops.

-The app is elegant in it's design.
-It activates the "Do Not Disturb" feature on your phone, turning off all incoming calls, messages and notifications.
+The app is elegant in its design.
+It activates your phone's "Do Not Disturb" feature, turning off all incoming calls, messages, and notifications.
 This is to reduce the chance that a police officer will be suddenly startled by your phone and perhaps instinctively react with aggression.